How To Become An Appraiser

-- If you are applying for a Kentucky Certified General or Residential Real Property Appraiser credential from a State in which you are in good standing with that State appraisers regulatory agency, and if that State appraiser regulatory agency is in good standing with the ASC, and has adopted the most current AQB criteria, you will be required to submit application pages 2-5, and the applicable affidavit page 5, 6, or 7 for the credential you are requesting from Kentucky of the License/Certification Application and mail it to the Kentucky Real Estate Appraisers Board.
+- If you are applying for a Kentucky Certified General or Residential Real Property Appraiser credential from a State in which you are in good standing with that State appraisers regulatory agency, and if that State appraiser regulatory agency is in good standing with the ASC, and has adopted the most current AQB criteria, you will be required to complete application pages 2-5, and the applicable affidavit page 6, 7, or 8 for the credential you are requesting from Kentucky of the License/Certification Application and mail it to the Kentucky Real Estate Appraisers Board.

 Temporary Appraisal Licenses & Certificates - 201 KAR 30:120

-- Complete the KREAB Temporary Permit Application and return it to the Kentucky Real Estate Appraisers Board.
+- Complete the KREAB Temporary Permit Application and mail it to the Kentucky Real Estate Appraisers Board.

 - If the temporary assignment has one client with multiple subject properties a letter of engagement must be included with the application.
 If a letter of engagement is not included with the application, a $150.00 fee will be charge for each subject property.